rofer0324/NeoVim_Config--Windows_PC/README.md

  CREATE this directory in the route AppData\Local: "nvim" and paste the content of this repository in this route.

+ then excute nvim init.vim from your cmd and execute:
+ :PlugInstall
+ :PlugUpdate

+ now this is ready to program

  this Config. is inspired from this channel https://www.youtube.com/watch?v=buYfMTbT-DA&t=321s. !!